simulamet-host/soccer-dashboard/README.md

 After creating and activating the virtual environment, install the required packages with `pip install -r requirements.txt`.

 If you add new packages to the project, do not edit the `requirements.txt` file manually.
 Instead, make sure you have all the necessary packages and no unnecessary ones installed in your virtual environment, and then run `pip freeze > requirements.txt` to update the file.

+### Multi-Page Setup

+The entry point of the app is `homepage.py`.

+The app is organized into multiple pages, each in a separate Python file, all placed in the `pages` directory.
+No subdirectories are allowed, due to Streamlit's limitations.

+The navigation menu on the left sidebar is dynamically generated based on the titles and corresponding pages defined in the `main_pages` in `components/common/menu.py`.

+The subpages under each main page are defined in each main page's directory in the `components` directory.
+For example, the subpages under the "Overview" page are defined in `components/dataset_overview/overview_common.py`.
+The position of the subpages (e.g., which main page these subpages should appear under) is also defined there.